 The average manager spends 20% of their week putting out IT fires.
 What does this mean to the business?
 As we design modern network architecture, availability is a serious problem.
 Not just in terms of technology but also in terms of workplace productivity.
-What does it mean when an manger spends 20%
+What does it mean when an manger spends 20% of their time focused on IT Problems.

 Imagine the owner walks in the door…